brantburnett/btburnett.com/_posts/2017-12-07-who-says-c-interfaces-cant-have-implementations.md

 1. MyInterfaceExtensions and CountGreaterThan are both public (though they could be internal if you want to use them only within your library).
 2. MyInterfaceExtensions and CountGreaterThan are both static.
-3. The first parameter of CountGreaterThan is the interface and is preceded by the &#8220;this&#8221; keyword.
+3. The first parameter of CountGreaterThan is the interface and is preceded by the "this" keyword.
 4. The file where DoSomething is declared includes a using statement for the namespace where the extensions are declared (Visual Studio will help by adding this automatically).

 **Note:** There are many different approaches for code organization surrounding these extensions methods.
 Some teams may prefer them in the same file, others in a separate file in the same folder, and others may want extensions in a separate folder/namespace.
 Just be sure your team picks a pattern and sticks with it.
 For teams that choose separate files, including comments on the interface that point to the extension files is a good idea.